 Catch The Stars Foundation is Catchings' way of mirroring the support people in her life gave her as she worked to achieve her goals.
-Those individuals who were a part of her success story are special to her.
+Those inspecial to her.

 It's why when she sat down to write her Hall of Fame induction speech, she thought about all the people she wanted to thank.
 All the people who didn't limit her.
 Her father Harvey Catchings is one of them.
 He taught her to over prepare.